daniele-parise/kerberos-kdc-server-quick-test-setup/README.md

 This script is thinked to work on CentOS and Red Hat machine but with the right accourgment it can run everywhere.

 # INSTALLATION
-After download extract all then enter as root in "quick kerberos configuration" folder and run
+After download extract all then enter as root in the downloaded folder and run
 ~~~
 # make install
 ~~~

 # UNINSTALL
-Enter as root in "quick kerberos configuration" folder then run
+Enter as root in the downloaded folder then run
 ~~~
 # make uninstall
 ~~~